 b.
 You can also find what’s wasting your character/keyword budget so that you can weed it out to improve the listing.

 Your number one priority should be to get your product on the first page for your primary keyword(s).
-Once achieved natural organic sales will start to take over and assuming you have a good product, your brand will continue to grow as a result.
-If your listings are at subsequent pages, you really need to ramp up your keyword focussed sales using various marketing techniques we’ve talked about here.
+Once achieved, natural organic sales will start to take over and assuming you have a good product, your brand will continue to grow as a result.
+If your listings are at subsequent pages, you really need to ramp up your keyword focused sales using various marketing techniques we’ve talked about here.

-Failing to do this will not only give your competitors a clear way ahead of you, it will also spell the end for your business.
+Failing to do this will not only give your competitors a clear way ahead of you, but it will also spell the end for your business.
 It may sound harsh – but that’s the brutal reality of selling on Amazon.
 Without a game plan, there really isn’t any game to play.

 Treat Organic Rankings As Your Cornerstone KPIs.